mark-toma/MyoMex/README.txt

 ###########################################################################
 # CHANGELOG - Release Notes

+2016-03-xx 1.2
+  In progress ...

+  * ISSUE in myo_mex.mex*
+    Currently in active development and UNSTABLE!!!
+    Initializes fine and indicates finding two Myo devices upon first call into myo_mex('init'), but MATLAB crashes with a segv immediately upon the first call into myo_mex('get_polling_data').
+There's some bug that I'm too tired to find right now.
+Note that before updating myo_mex.cpp with support for the second Myo device, all of the functionality of MyoMex tested fine.
+  * CHANGE in myo_mex.cpp
+    Encapsulated same data matrix outputs into single MATLAB struct (i.e. per Myo device) in preparation for multi-Myo support.
+  * CHANGE in myo_mex.cpp
+    Added FrameLog deque to store data for a second myo device.
+Updated existing functionality to support two (of multiple) Myo devices.
+  * CHANGE in myo_class.hpp
+    Added support for multiple Myo devices by vecotrizing all member variables.
+Added member functions to query Myo count, lookup Myo id, and parameterized getFrame on the Myo id.
+  * CHANGE in MyoMex.m
+    Updated methods getData(), myo_mex_get_polling_data(), and
+    myo_mex_get_streaming_data() to accept a single structure output from myo_mex('get_*_data').
+A few extra lines glue the fields of the first element of this struct to the variables used previously.

 2016-03-12 1.1
   Some new features in MyoMex (no changes to myo_mex) and a slew of modifications to the example GUI.
 The myo_mex build has also been tested